 M&T elected to become a financial holding company in March 2011.
 To maintain financial holding company status, a financial holding company and all of its depository institution subsidiaries must be "well capitalized" and "well managed."
 The failure to meet such requirements could result in material restrictions on the activities of M&T and may also adversely affect M&T's ability to enter into certain transactions, including acquisitions, or obtain necessary approvals in connection with those transactions, as well as loss of financial holding company status.
-Additionally, if each of the Company's depository institution subsidiaries has not received at least a "satisfactory" rating on its most recent examination under the Community Reinvestment Act of 1977 (the "CRA"), the Company would not be able to commence any new financial activities or acquire a company that engages in such activities, although it would still be allowed to engage in activities.
+Additionally, if each of the Company's depository institution subsidiaries has not received at least a "satisfactory" rating on its most recent examination under the Community Reinvestment Act of 1977 (the "CRA"), the Company would not be able to commence any new financial activities or acquire a company that engages in such activities, although it would still be allowed to engage in activities closely related to banking and make investments in the ordinary course of conducting banking activities.
 For a further discussion of the CRA, see the section captioned "Community Reinvestment Act" included herein.